Especially when we’re in dark times, someone who is kind, fun and attentive can get past our defenses more easily.

 How to spot someone who is lying.

 You chat on the site and he immediately asks you to switch to WhatsApp or text and then tells you he’s quitting your dating app.
-HIs goal is to imply he’s busy or focusing only on you—but really he knows you might guess and is preventing you from reporting him to the dating service.
+He hopes you’ll assume he’s focusing only on you—but really he knows you might guess and is preventing you from reporting him to the dating service.

 He tells you that he’s traveling, but only for a couple of weeks or a month.
 Your next move: Say “You sound wonderful, why don’t you get in touch when you’re home.”
 If he then keeps writing more than occasionally, be concerned.
 Maybe he’s really smitten.
 More likely, he’s a scammer.
 A doctor in a war zone doesn’t have time to chat.